 Innovation from HOPPE

 With SecuForte®, HOPPE offers a completely new standard in burglary resistance.
-When the window is closed or tilted, the handle and square spindle are uncoupled and the handle is automatically locked.
-It is a unique concept that protects against the unauthorised opening of a window from outside.
+When the window is closed or tilted, the handle is automatically locked.
+This happens, because the handle and the square spindle are not connected – it is a unique concept that protects against the unauthorised opening of a window from outside.

 SecuForte® has been registered for both a patent and a brand.

 Simple.
 Different.
 More secure.

-Window handles with SecuForte® give burglars essentially no options for manipulating the window: As long as the handle is decoupled from the square spindle, it is virtually impossible to operate the handle from outside.
+Window handles with SecuForte® give burglars essentially no options for manipulating the window: As long as the handle is disconnected from the square spindle, it is virtually impossible to operate the handle from outside.
 In this way, SecuForte® protects not only against displacing the window fitting from outside, but also against the break-in methods of piercing the glass seal or drilling the frame in order to be able to turn the window handle from outside.

 - Protection against break-ins by piercing the glass seal, drilling the frame or manipulating the hardware